"

 Treatment

-If it is just the tendon to one digit, placing a block on other digit may be sufficient.
+If only the tendon to one digit is damaged, placing a block on other digit may be sufficient.
+This would have to be a very distal lesion.

 If it is the gastrocnemius tendon, suture repair and full limb cast is required.
 See below.